Cyprus - Country Commercial Guide

 Overview

-As an EU member state since 2004, Cyprus abides by European directives and standards.
-Additionally, several semi-government organizations, such as the Cyprus Telecommunications Authority and the Electricity Authority of Cyprus, generally require companies bidding on tenders to meet applicable International Standards Organization (ISO) standards.
+As an EU member state, the Republic of Cyprus abides by European Union directives and standards.
+Additionally, several semi-government organizations, such as the Cyprus Telecommunications Authority and the Electricity Authority of Cyprus, generally require companies bidding on tenders to meet applicable International Standards Organization (ISO) standards and comply with EU procurement rules and regulations.

 Products tested and certified in the United States to U.S. regulations and standards are likely to require retesting and re-certification to EU requirements.
 Where products are not regulated by specific EU technical legislation, they are always subject to the EU’s General Product Safety Directive as well as to possible additional national requirements.

-European Union legislation and standards created under the so-called New Approach are harmonized across the Member States and European Economic Area countries to allow for the free flow of goods.
-New approach laws require the manufacturer to use CE marking.
+European Union legislation and standards generally are harmonized across the Member States and European Economic Area countries to allow for the free flow of goods, requiring manufacturers to use CE marking.
+The following links provide more information on CE marking: CE marking across the EU27 and CE marking.

 While harmonization of EU legislation can facilitate access to the EU Single Market, manufacturers should be aware that regulations (mandatory) and technical standards (voluntary) might also function as barriers to trade if U.S. standards are different from those of the EU.